jaredwelch1/CapstoneI/documentation/document.md

 		There are two main challenges in analyzing sentiment from news articles:
 		1. Reporting in general purposefully employs a neutral style of language and it may be hard to extract meaningful sentiment classification results when the authors are making a conscious effort to employ neutral language.
-		2. Finding a labeled dataset similar enough to our own data so a sentiment classifier trained on the labeled dataset can provide meaningful results when analyzing our news article dataset.
-There are a large number of sentiment datasets regarding things such as Tweets, movie reviews, and product reviews, but datasets labeling news articles might be difficult or impossible to find so we might have to creatively combine more generalized sentiment analysis techniques or label some of our data by hand.
+		2. Finding a labeled dataset similar enough to the project's data so a sentiment classifier trained on the labeled dataset can provide meaningful results when analyzing the project's news article dataset.
+There are a large number of sentiment datasets regarding things such as Tweets, movie reviews, and product reviews, but datasets labeling news articles might be difficult or impossible to find so the developers might have to creatively combine more generalized sentiment analysis techniques or label some of the data by hand.

 		To address the potential issues raised in point 2 above, NLTK offers some generalized text corpora labeled with sentiment that could be used as training data.
 These include the opinion_lexicon containing a list of positive and negative words in English, and the sentence_polarity corpus containing over 10,000 sentences tagged as positive or negative.